6 Baby Formula Safety Tips You Need to Know

 – invert the bottle many times to mix it thoroughly before offering it to Baby.

-Please note: do not heat breast milk in a microwave because the hot spots will destroy the antibodies and enzymes.
-Antibodies and enzymes are active proteins and they are heat sensitive.
+Please note: Do not heat breast milk in a microwave because the hot spots will destroy the antibodies and enzymes.
+Antibodies and enzymes are active proteins, and they are heat-sensitive.
 Go here to read about warming breast milk.

-- See Bottle Warmers Here
+• See Bottle Warmers Here

-6 Baby formula safety tips – #6: How Long does Formula Stay Fresh?
+6 Baby formula safety tips – #6: How Long Does Formula Stay Fresh?

 You should check the manufacturer’s instructions to be sure, but generally:

-- Freshly made formula can be left in room temperature for an hour.
-After that, it is best to discard it and make a new batch.
+• Freshly made Formula can be left at room temperature for an hour.
+After that, discarding it and making a new batch is best.